 What Is a Pell Grant?

-The Pell Grant is a form of need-based federal financial aid that typically does not have to be repaid, which makes it highly desirable.
-It is awarded by the U.S. Department of Education to help eligible low-income students pay for college costs, including tuition, fees, room and board, and other educational expenses.
+The Pell Grant is a form of need-based federal financial aid awarded by the U.S. Department of Education to help eligible low-income students pay for college costs, including tuition, fees, room and board, and other educational expenses.

-To apply for the grant, students must complete the Free Application for Federal Student Aid, called the FAFSA.
+To apply for the grant, students must complete the Free Application for Federal Student Aid, known as the FAFSA.

 The Pell Grant is the largest grant program offered by the Department of Education to undergraduate students.
 Created in 1972, the federal Pell Grant program has been awarding grants to students since the 1973-1974 school year.
 It was named after Sen. Claiborne Pell of Rhode Island, the chief sponsor of the program.